 In addition to all of that, a truly superb employee scheduling software should also alert you when there’s a potential problem.
 For example, if an employee is scheduled for too many shifts and will have overtime hours, that should be made clear in case changes are necessary.

 So what program can handle all of these tasks?
-Let’s have a look at nine free employee scheduling software tools and find the right one to help you conquer the employee-scheduling feat.
+Let’s have a look at eight free employee scheduling software tools and find the right one to help you conquer the employee-scheduling feat.

 Comparing Free Employee Scheduling Software Tools